 After discussing the situation with the home care nurse, DCHA agreed to provide financial support to improve the situation.
 Quality medicine would be needed along with regular visits from the home care nurse in order to heal the sores.
 We paid for the medicines and nursing services including travel expenses for the nurse.
 The local nurse from HandiKos made regular visits over a four month period.

-At the end of the three months Kimete reported great progress was being made with the wounds.
+At the end of three months, the home care nurse reported great progress was being made with the wounds.
 She advised that an additional month of care would be very beneficial for the more severe wounds.
-The latest update proved to be successful with a report that two of her wounds finally closed and she is now able to treat them with ointment.
+This proved successful according to the latest update that stated two of her wounds finally closed, and she is now able to treat them with ointment.
 Other wounds are progressing well but will take more time to close completely.

-Kimete also reported that Leonora has suffered bites from some insects causing another infection in her body but she is receiving treatment for that as well.
-Kimete said that “some day you will come back to Kosovo and will be surprised by the condition of Leonora.
-She is more positive and loves to live”.
+The nurse also reported that this young woman has suffered some insect bites, which are causing another infection in her body, but she is receiving treatment for that as well.
+The nurse said, “Someday you will come back to Kosovo and will be surprised by the condition of this young woman; she is more positive and loves to live.”